 In, say, a school, you can set up shortcuts to make things easy for your users.
 E.g. there could be one shortcut called "Maps" and another called "Art".
 Each would launch this program... but with is set to use different question sets.

-To creating a shortcut, as described in the helpfile, under WinXP the program name may be in quotes.
+If you create a shortcut, as described in the helpfile, under WinXP or Vista the program name may be in quotes.
 Leave them.
 After the program name, insert a space, then the question file's path+ name also in quotes.... i.e. something along the lines of....

 Target "where\MGA15.exe" "where\question set filename"